 S_AXIof the BDC boundary.
-This aperture can be added automatically by the Vivado tool by examining all assignments, or manually added by the user.
-For further information regarding the DFX and BDC apertures, refer Vivado Design Suite User Guide: Dynamic Function eXchange (UG909).
+You can add this aperture manually or automatically with the Vivado tool by examining all assignments.
+For further information regarding the DFX and BDC apertures, refer to Vivado Design Suite User Guide: Dynamic Function eXchange (UG909).

-- Manual BDC apertures are in black color and editable.
+- Manual BDC apertures are in black font and are editable.

-- Auto BDC apertures are in gray color and non-editable.
+- Auto BDC apertures are in gray font and are non-editable.